All Episodes

 That's what he's got started in the Air Force.

-No, I I'm not sure I would say he sucks, but I but I would say big mistakes were made on both sides.
+No, I'm not sure I would say he sucks, but I would say big mistakes were made on both sides.

-But I think the biggest mistakes were our elected leaders in the 90s, with Mr. Clinton at the lead and all of the all of the Democratic and Republican leaders that allowed our army and our marines to be cut.
+But I think the biggest mistakes were our elected leaders in the 90s with Mr. Clinton at the lead and all of the Democratic and Republican leaders that allowed our Army and our Marines to be cut.

-Clinton and his pal, we loathe the military.
+As Clinton and his pal, we love the military.

-We're gonna go, you know, sing Kumbayabi happily ever after and have never have any conflicts in the rest of the world again.
+We're going to go sing Kumbaya be happily ever after and never have any conflicts in the rest of the world again.

-I've got to run, take a break because sadly we're out of busy broadcast time, and I can't do a fourth hour because I gotta do an interview with the BBC about what is it?
+I've got to run, take a break because sadly, we're out of busy broadcast time, and I can't do a fourth hour because I've got to do an interview with the BBC about, what is it?

 I don't even remember.